aws-quickstart/cdk-eks-blueprints/README.md

 Customers can use this QuickStart to easily architect and deploy a multi-tenant SSP built on EKS.
 Specifically, customers can leverage the `cdk-eks-blueprint` module to:

-✅  Deploy Well-Architected EKS clusters across any number of accounts and regions.
+- [x] Deploy Well-Architected EKS clusters across any number of accounts and regions.
-✅  Manage cluster configuration, including addons that run in each cluster, from a single Git repository.
+- [x] Manage cluster configuration, including addons that run in each cluster, from a single Git repository.
-✅  Define teams, namespaces, and their associated access permissions for your clusters.
+- [x] Define teams, namespaces, and their associated access permissions for your clusters.
-✅  Create Continuous Delivery (CD) pipelines that are responsible for deploying your infrastructure.
+- [x] Create Continuous Delivery (CD) pipelines that are responsible for deploying your infrastructure.
-✅  Leverage GitOps-based workflows for onboarding and managing workloads for your teams.
+- [x] Leverage GitOps-based workflows for onboarding and managing workloads for your teams.

 ## Examples